nasa/ziggy/doc/user-manual/datastore.md

 A data file type declaration has three pieces of information: a `name,` a `location`, and a `fileNameRegexp`.

 The `name` is hopefully self-explanatory.
+As always, this must be unique.

 What is a `location`?
-It's a valid, er, location in the datastore, as defined by the `DatastoreNode` instances.
+It's a valid, er, location in the datastore, as defined by the `datastoreNode` instances.
 In the case of `raw data`, the `location` is `dataset/L0`.
 This means that `raw data` files can be found in directories `set-1/L0`, `set-2/L0`, etc. Note that the separator used in `location` instances is always the slash character.
 This is true even when the local file system uses some other character as its file separator in file path definitions.

 The `fileNameRegexp` uses a Java regular expression to define the naming convention for files of the `raw data` type.
 For raw-data, the regular expression is `"(nasa-logo-file-[0-9])\.png"`.
 This means that `nasa-logo-file-0.png`, `nasa-logo-file-1.png`, etc., are valid names for `raw data` files.
 Note the backslash character before the "." character: this is necessary because "." has a special meaning in Java regular expressions.
 If you don't want it to have that meaning, but instead just want it to be a regular old period, you put the backslash character before the period.